-IN THE MATTER OF THE ENGINEERING AND GEOSCIENCE PROFESSIONS ACT, AND IN THE MATTER OF THE CONDUCT OF [PROFESSIONAL MEMBER A], P.ENG.
+IN THE MATTER OF THE ENGINEERING AND GEOSCIENCE PROFESSIONS ACT, AND

+IN THE MATTER OF [PROFESSIONAL MEMBER A], P.ENG.

-The Investigative Committee of the Association of Professional Engineers and Geoscientists of Alberta (APEGA) has conducted an investigation into the conduct of [Professional Member A], P.Eng., (the "Member").
-The investigation has been conducted with respect to a complaint initiated by [Complainant B], who referred a complaint to the APEGA Director of Investigations on February 2, 2018.
+The Investigative Committee of the Association of Professional Engineers and Geoscientists of Alberta ("APEGA") has conducted an investigation into the conduct of [Professional Member A], P.Eng., (the "Member"), of [Company B] (the "Company").